 - A patient with intense venous congestion but no heart enlargement or valvular disease, should lead one to suspect constrictive pericarditis.

 Chronic constrictive pericarditis

 The main differential diagnosis is restrictive cardiomyopathy.
-Newer echocardiographic techniques such as speckle-track imaging, velocity vector imaging, as well as cardiac computed tomography and cardiac MRI can help differentiate constriction from restriction with high sensitivity and specificity.
+Echocardiographic techniques such as speckle-track imaging, velocity vector imaging, as well as cardiac computerised tomography and cardiac MRI can help differentiate constriction from restriction with high sensitivity and specificity.

 Chronic effusive pericarditis

 - Constrictive-effusive pericarditis

 - Calcification of the pericardium on CXR strongly suggests constrictive pericarditis in patients with heart failure.

 - Echocardiogram (tissue Doppler imaging and colour M-mode echocardiography) is usually diagnostic and helps distinguish from restrictive cardiomyopathy.

 - MRI can estimate thickness of the pericardium.